 - bereavement reactions by age group and helping your child after their sister, brother or cousin has died on this website

 - Skylight's website for some helpful information about supporting children and teenagers who are bereaved

 How can a support person be helpful after my child's death?

 It can be helpful to have a support person through this time.
 They might help with transport, or listen and remember things for you, and be able to talk with you about things that are on your mind.
 If you wish, they could speak on your behalf, and can be with you if you become upset.

-People who may be involved after your child has died
+Who may be involved after my child has died?

 After the death of a child or young person, a number of different people are likely to become involved.
 Who is involved will depend on how your child died.